s54a/projectinit/Readme.md

 Upon execution, the tool generates a new folder path containing the contents of the user-created template.
 Subsequently, when the init command is invoked, it showcases the recently created template under the specified name.

-_Tip_: For Windows users, you can quickly access the folder by selecting it and then pressing `ctrl + shift + c.`
+_Tip_: For Windows users, you can quickly access the folder by selecting it and then pressing `ctrl + shift + c`.

 **Templates can be removed using the following command:**